 The best juicers are the ones that satisfy the juicing requirements among different types of juicers in India.
-Since 150BC to 70AD people have been juicing.
+From 150BC to 70AD people have been juicing.
 The first juicer machine was made by Dr. Norman Walker in 1936.
 He wrote the book “Raw Vegetables Juices” which best describes the benefits of juicing.

-The need of a juicer depends on the usage, whether you’re a hard-core user using it thrice in a day or using it rarely.
+The need for a juicer depends on the usage, whether you’re a hard-core user using it thrice in a day or using it rarely.
 Selecting a juicer that best fits the space, fulfilling the needs, and getting the best from the estimated budget.

 Consumption of fruits and vegetables in our everyday diet is of utmost importance as they contain a high amount of vitamins and minerals.
 It also helps to boost our immunity.
 The best and easiest way of consuming it is in the form of juices.
 Large varieties of packed juices are available in the market.
 But, it contains more sugar and water as compared to original fruit juices which are quite tasty but not healthy.
 In order to save these costs, one should invest in buying a good quality juicer.